Flatcoated Retriever Society Rescue Rehoming & Welfare Scheme Information

 The Scheme, although part of the Flatcoated Retriever Society operates on its own merit and is self supporting through fundraising and donations.

-Breed rescue and health are two of the most important aspects of any breed club and we are proud to represent not only the Society but also The Northern England Flatcoated Retriever Association, The Flatcoated Retriever Club of Scotland, The Southern Flatcoated Retriever Club, The Irish Flatcoated Retriever Society and Flatcoated Retrievers of Ireland in all rehousing matters.
+Breed rescue and health are two of the most important aspects of any breed club and we are proud to be in association with not only the Society but also The Northern England Flatcoated Retriever Association, The Flatcoated Retriever Club of Scotland and The Southern Flatcoated Retriever Club.

 The Scheme operates through a National Co-ordinator with Area Representatives throughout England, Scotland, Wales, Republic of Ireland and Northern Ireland.

 Annual registrations for Flatcoats average around 1400 per year and the number of dogs we rehome varies between 35 to 45 a year although we have some years rehomed over 60.

 In the main Flatcoated Retrievers are rehoused for very genuine reasons; Owners ill health, death, divorce and associated problems with the dogs such as over boisterousness.
 However not all of the cases we deal with are what you might call genuine.
 In the past we have taken Flatcoats from commercial breeders whose dogs usefulness have come to an end, dogs with some of the worst neglect you could imagine in a Flatcoat and puppies for want of a better word ‘miss sold’.
 Some of these dogs had to undergo long periods of rehabilitation and in some cases extensive veterinary treatment to get them to the stage where they could be successfully rehomed.

 Our policy on rehoming when two dogs from the same family need to be rehoused is to home them together unless there is a good reason to separate them even if one of the dogs is not a Flatcoat.
 This can sometimes be a problem finding a suitable home but the benefit for the dogs is usually worth the extra effort.